-The 3rd Annual Great Lakes Place-based Education Conference brings together practitioners and teachers from formal and non-formal education, local partners from communities across the region, and staff of other organizations, all of whom provide vital leadership and resources to the cause of developing environmental stewards of the Great Lakes and its ecosystems.
+The 4th annual Great Lakes Place-based Education Conference brings together practitioners and teachers from formal and non-formal education, local partners from communities across the region, and staff of other organizations, all of whom provide vital leadership and resources to the cause of developing environmental stewards of the Great Lakes and its ecosystems.

-This year's conference is in Grand Rapids and session will take place in one of the two locations noted below.
+This year's conference is in Grand Rapids and sessions will take place in one of the two locations noted below.

-New this year, and by popular request—a day devoted to local field trips!
-These journeys to sites in and around Grand Rapids are organized by the staff of Groundswell (a regional hub of the Great Lakes Stewardship Initiative and a co-host of our 2013 conference).
+Back by popular demand!
+These sessions are organized by the staff of Groundswell (a regional hub of the Great Lakes Stewardship Initiative and a co-host of our 2014 conference).
 Click here for a description of the available field trips!

 We’re back with our successful two-day format featuring keynote speakers, presentations, and networking opportunities.
-The two-day registration fee is $100.
-The one-day registration fee is $70.
-Online registration has closed, however, you may still register in person at the conference.
+The two-day registration fee is $150.
+The one-day registration fee is $100.
+Register now online!

 Who Should Attend?